 Rock Creek with log crossing.

-Moving on as I approached Wallace Creek I began another descent directly down a steep snow-covered slope.
+Moving on, I approached Wallace Creek and began another descent straight down a steep snow-covered slope.
 My right leg post-holed, sinking its full length and anchoring firmly in the slope as the weight of my upper body leaned hard down the steep slope.
 With the sudden jerk, I felt a pop in my in the right knee of my anchored leg.
 This was followed by sharp knee pain.
 After extracting my leg, I tested the knee and found that I could still walk.
 It was a severe knee sprain so I would need to take care to avoid further strains.
 Continuing to walk, the pain soon diminished, however; my confidence also diminished.
 Here I was hiking all alone in extreme conditions that required pushing through miles of deep snow and across dangerous slopes.
 Ahead lay dangerous high mountain passes and swollen creek crossings, any of which could force me to turn back.
-On top of everything, I had a sprained knee that while okay for the time being, was likely to be stiff and swollen the next morning.
+On top of everything, I had a sprained knee that while okay, for the time being, was likely to be stiff and swollen the next morning.

 Here is the slope where I felt a popping in my knee upon post-holing.

 Wallace creek was swift but sufficiently spread out at the trail crossing to make it manageable.
 The icy water felt good on my knee.
 Rock Creek and Wallace Creek now having been vanquished, a little of my confidence crept back.